zacharyy/GraphicsGroupProjects/PA11/README.md

 ```

 ## Building and Running
 This project was built and run using cmake in Linux/Ubuntu.
-To run the application enter the following in the PA9 directory:
+To run the application enter the following in the PA11 directory:

 mkdir build
 cd build
 cmake ..
 make
-./PA9
+./PA11

 ## Controls
-W	- move cube up
-A	- move cube left
-S	- move cube down
-D	- move cube right
+R/L arrow 	- aim club
+Spacebar(hold)	- use club

 F 	- use per fragment lighting
 V 	- use per vertex lighting

 T 	- increase specular light of the ball
 Y 	- decrese specular light of the ball
-U 	- increase specular light of the cube
+U 	- increase specular light of the windmills
-I 	- decrease specular light of the cube
+I 	- decrease specular light of the windmills
-O 	- increase specular light of the cylinder
+O 	- increase specular light of the club
-P 	- decrease specular light of the cylinder
+P 	- decrease specular light of the club
+g 	- increase specular light of the gates
+h 	- decrease specular light of the gates

 N 	- increase ambient light
 M 	- decrease ambient light